Betamethasone dipropionate, augmented (On the skin)

 If you notice these less serious side effects, talk with your doctor:

-- Redness, pain, itching, irritation, or dryness of your skin.
+- Skin redness, pain, itching, irritation, discoloration, or dryness

 If you notice other side effects that you think are caused by this medicine, tell your doctor